LuccaMS/Python/README.md

 # Part 1

-There are 2 main routes, the first one which is the home route '/' and the route '/sha-256', keep in mind that you can acess directly from your browser without using any API Plataform test, as you can see in the image below, you will be able to select a file from your computer and then the server will return the sha-256 hash of the file that you upload to you, there is a list of extensions that are allowed, {'txt', 'pdf', 'png', 'jpg', 'jpeg', 'gif'}
+There are 2 main routes, the first one which is the home route '/' and the route '/sha-256', keep in mind that you can acess directly from your browser without using any API Plataform test, as you can see in the image below, you will be able to select a file from your computer and then the server will return the sha-256 hash of the file that you uploaded, there is a list of extensions that are allowed, {'txt', 'pdf', 'png', 'jpg', 'jpeg', 'gif'}

 ![image](https://user-images.githubusercontent.com/64712028/148701161-59309102-c47e-4eaa-b6c2-c1244d7d8422.png)